jdann1hirix/Couchsurfing/README.md

     * Seeds user data (static list or DB whichever is preferred)
     * Serves CRUD endpoints for the user resource
     * Has an additional endpoint that finds the relationship distance from one user to another user (this user is a 2nd, 3rd, distance relationship)

+## General Approach

+Create a well documented and easy to use API and showing some good practices while completing the exercise goal.
+Here some notes about my approach:
+    * Use connexion lib to simplify swagger implementation
+    * Use seed data static
+    * Implemented endpoints following REST principles (except for the relationship one that does not represent a resource)

+## Possible Future improvements

+## Enviroment used